arsenhovhannisyan95/mongooseim-kubernetes/README.md

 kubectl apply -f mongoosepush-rs.yaml
 ```

-It will expose host's 30001 port and redirect its incoming/outgoing traffic
+It will expose the host's 30001 port and redirect its incoming/outgoing traffic
-to application's 8443 port, making it available to handle requests.
+to the application's 8443 port, making it available to handle requests.
 At the time of writing this section, only FCM is supported, as MPush is started
 with APNS disabled.